The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 	  - **Definition**

-		To run the body countinously untill a required condition is fullfill is called looping.
+		To run the body continuously until a required condition is fulfilled is called looping.

 		When the condition will become 'false' the execution of loop will be stopped.